DerrickWawerumuturi/projects/README.md

 # First repo, first everything!!
-This marks the beginning of my programming journey, hope I made the right choice
+This marks the beginning of my programming journey, hope I made the right choice.